nosp7m/dcf77pi-libgpiodv2/README.md

 * freq          = sample frequency in Hz (10-155000)
 * outlogfile    = name of the output logfile which can be read back using dcf77pi-analyze (default empty).
 The log file itself only stores the received bits, but not the decoded date and time.
-Ignored by dcf77pi-ntpsec.
+Ignored by dcf77pi-daemon.
-* shm_unit      = NTPSec shared memory unit number 0-3 (default 0, dcf77pi-ntpsec only)
+* shm_unit      = Shared memory unit number 0-3 (default 0, dcf77pi-daemon only)

 The default configuration is automatically installed to `/etc/dcf77pi/config.json` during `make install`.